CNES/rastertools/docs/cli/radioindice.rst

 .. warning::
-  ``radioindice`` only accepts input files that match one of the configured raster types, either a built-in raster type or a custom raster type defined with option -t of ``rastertools``.
+  ``radioindice`` only accepts input files that match one of the configured raster types, either a built-in raster type or a custom raster type defined with option -t of ``georastertools``.
 See section "Raster types".

 Examples :